Guide For UAE Economic Substance Regulations

-No, directors only need to be physically present in the UAE to attend relevant board meetings of the Licensee.
+No, directors only need to be physically present in the UAE to participate in relevant meetings of the Licensee’s council.

-Yes, directors who in addition to performing their fiduciary duties also perform CIGAs can be counted as employees of the Licensee for the purposes of meeting the Economic Substance Test.
+Yes, directors who, in addition to fulfilling their fiduciary duties, also perform CIGA.
+Hence, they can be considered employees of the Licensee for the purpose of testing the Economic Substance.

-No, whilst obtaining a UAE Tax Residency Certificate requires certain minimum presence in the UAE, a UAE Tax Residency Certificate in itself is not proof of a Licensee having adequate economic substance in the UAE in relation to is Relevant Activity and the income earned from this activity.
+No, obtaining a UAE tax residency certificate requires a certain minimum presence in the UAE.
+The UAE tax residency certificate does not in itself prove that the Licensee has sufficient economic content in the UAE in relation to the related activities and income received from these activities.

 What can a Licensee outsource?

-A Licensee can outsource any or all of its CIGAs so long as the outsourced activities are performed in the UAE.
-Effectively, this means that a Licensee can use UAE based (i) employees and (ii) physical assets (including premises) of third parties or related entities to satisfy the Economic Substance Test.
-A Licensee cannot outsource “directed and managed”, as the Licensee is required to demonstrate oversight and control of its Relevant Activity in the UAE.
+A Licensee can outsource any or all of its CIGAs so long as the outsourced activities occur in the UAE.
+Effectively, this means that a Licensee can use UAE based (i) employees and (ii) physical assets.
+Also, this includes premises of the third parties or related entities to fulfil the satisfaction of the Economic Substance Test.
+The Licensee is unable to outsource the “directed and managed”.
+Hence, the Licensee must demonstrate supervision and control over the relevant activities in the UAE.

 To whom can a Licensee outsource?

-A Licensee can outsource, contract or delegate CIGAs to related parties or to third party service providers, as long as the Licensee monitors and retains the ability to control the outsourced activities.
+A Licensee can outsource, contract or delegate CIGAs to related parties or to third-party service providers.
+However, the Licensee must monitor and retain the ability to control the outsourced activities.